On an early paper of Maryam Mirzakhani: A community of talented students and their mentors

 Of course, Mirzakhani's main achievements in mathematics were in other areas such as hyperbolic geometry \cite{sciam}.
 She created new tools for the study of moduli spaces of curves and Riemann surfaces; she imported tools from topology and probability theory to Teichm\"{u}ller theory and broke new ground that will remain fruitful for years to come.
 As an outsider perusing her papers, I cannot help but think that she still loved the discrete side of things: graphs on surfaces become geodesics, billiard ball trajectories become dynamical systems.
 Mirzakhani clearly saw mathematics as one.

-So many of the best mathematicians dabble, early in their career, on problems of a combinatorial nature.
-And a few of them stick with it, or return to that first love later in their professional life.
-In 2015, recovering from initial treatment for breast cancer, Maryam Mirzakhani published, jointly with her spouse (and soon-to-be Stanford colleague) Jan Vondr\'{a}k, a SODA paper \cite{mv} on Sperner-like colorings of simplicial complexes and their application to fair division.
-When Maryam was in recovery, Jan posed a math problem to entertain her; a graph coloring problem had arisen in the context of a hardness of approximation analysis.
-After an elegant proof was found by Maryam, the two published the paper with a dedication to the memory of their friend Jirka Matou\v{s}ek, who himself had tragically died of cancer on March 9th, 2015\footnote{Jan Vondr\'{a}k, personal communication.}.
-In this we see, even in the last years of her life, Maryam's love of mathematics, her incredible talent, and the primacy of her relationships with people close to her.
-Somehow those handful of months between then and now seem to have been brutally unfair to Maryam Mirzakhani and the community that she inspired so much.
+So many of the best mathematicians start out on problems of a combinatorial nature.
+But a select few stick with it, or return to that first love.
+In 2015, already fully into her battle with breast cancer\footnote{As Lamb \cite{sciam} reports, it was already a struggle for Maryam to travel to the ICM in Seoul to receive her Fields Medal.
+But she kept quiet about the illness.}, Maryam Mirzakhani published, jointly with her spouse and Stanford colleague Jan Vondr\'{a}k, a SODA paper \cite{mv} on Sperner-like colorings of simplicial complexes and their application to fair division.
+This writer can't help but feel that those final months were brutally unfair to Maryam Mirzakhani, her loved ones, and the community that she inspired so much.